zanesterling/rts/LOG.md

 # Development log

+## 2024-02-14
+Let's try loading and rendering sprites in place of the units today.

+## 2024-02-13
+Written the morning after.

+I achieved what I intended.
+There are a few units and I can box select and even tell them to move.

 ## 2024-02-12
 Back again today.
 Let's make tonight's mission trying to get mouse input working.
 We'll react to a click event, and when it happens we move the only